NikhilSiddartha1342/Sketchy-Enhancement/README.md

 # Sketchy-Enhancement
-This project is the extension of one my projects sketchy
+This project is the extension of one my projects sketchy.